rasavejo/raspberry-pi-os-qemu-semaphore/README.md

  - The P operation allows a process to take a token from the semaphore.
 If a token is available, the process can immediatly take it and enter the critical section.
 In the opposite, if there is no token available, the process will enters a blocked state until a new token is released.
  - Once a process wants to leave the critical section, it can call the V operation which will release the token.

-In addition to the P and V operation, we also need to implement 2 more functions to create and delete semaphores.
-In the user process, the semaphores needs to be initialized before the creation of the childs process in order for them to access it.
+In addition to the P and V operations, we also need to implement 2 more functions to create and delete semaphores.

+[side note] In the user process, the semaphores needs to be initialized before the creation of the childs process in order for them to access it.

-We decided to implement all of those new operations in a [sem.c](/src/lesson06/src/sem.c) file.
+We decided to implement all of those new operations in a new [sem.c](/src/lesson06/src/sem.c) file.

 #### Creating a semaphore
  ```